 If you are interested in learning more about the serving on the Acts 6 Team please contact Richard Wannall at firstname.lastname@example.org.

-THE TABLE ON DELK: The Table on Delk provides a safe place for those who are being sexually exploited to have a meal and make meaningful connections with volunteers who desire to show them the Father’s love.
-By showing them His love through genuine interactions, telling them that their lives do matter and that He has a plan and purpose for them, some of those we serve will take steps toward healing and restoration.
+The Table provides a safe place for those currently or at risk of being sexually exploited to have a meal and make meaningful connections with volunteers who desire to show them the Father’s love.
+By showing them His love through genuine interactions, telling them that their lives do matter and that He has a plan and purpose for them, some of those served have taken steps toward healing and restoration.
 To learn more and to sign up to volunteer please visit www.thetableondelk.org.